vhborges/rusty-chess/README.md

 - Nfe5 (the *f*-column Knight goes to *e5* - assuming both Knights can go to *e5*)

 ## Customization
-To customize the inicial board configuration, simply edit the file located in *res/positions/initial_positions.txt*.
+To customize the initial board configuration, edit the file located in *res/positions/initial_positions.txt*.

 Each line represents a given piece starting on a specific square.